MrHouck/vercel-security-test/README.md

 6. Add your two environment variables (SITE_PASSWORD and AUTH_SECRET) in the Vercel project settings before or right after deploying
 7. Deploy -> done

-===
-Drag and drop solution:
+# Drag and Drop Solution:
+To implement this into your own vercel apps:

-1. Copy the auth/ folder into the root of your project.
+1. Copy the `auth/` folder into the root of your project.
 2. Set your password and secret in Vercel under Project\Settings\Environment Variables:

-SITE_PASSWORD — the password users will type AUTH_SECRET — a long random string used as the cookie value (generate one with `node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"`)
+    1. `SITE_PASSWORD` — the password users will type

+    2. `AUTH_SECRET` — a long random string used as the cookie value (generate one with `node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"`)

 3. Create the following three re-export files so Next.js can find the routes:

-`pages/login.js`
+    1. `pages/login.js`

-`pages/api/auth.js`
+    2. `pages/api/auth.js`

-`pages/api/logout.js`
+    3. `pages/api/logout.js`

-4. Create proxy.js at the root of your project.
-It imports authProxy from auth/proxy.js, exports it as middleware, and exports a config object with the route matcher.
+4. Create `proxy.js` at the root of your project.
+It imports authProxy from `auth/proxy.js`, exports it as middleware, and exports a config object with the route matcher.
 5. Redeploy.
-All routes except /login, /api/auth, and /api/logout will now redirect unauthenticated visitors to the login page, unless other public paths are added in `auth/config.js`
+All routes except `/login`, `/api/auth`, and `/api/logout` will now redirect unauthenticated visitors to the login page, unless other public paths are added in `auth/config.js`

 # auth/config.js

 The only file you touch.
-Everything else in `auth/` reads from this automatically — don't edit anything else unless you know what you're doing.
+Everything else in `auth/` reads from this automatically.
+Don't edit anything else unless you know what you're doing.

 ---